sourcehut-mirrors/chawan/doc/protocols.md

 # Protocols

-Chawan supports downloading resources from various protocols: HTTP, FTP, Gopher, Gemini, and Finger.
+Chawan supports downloading resources from various protocols: HTTP, FTP, SFTP, Gopher, Gemini, Spartan, and Finger.
 Details on these protocols, and information on how users can add support to their preferred protocols is outlined in this document.

-In general, you can find network adapters in the `adapter/protocol` directory.
+You can find network adapters in the source distribution's `adapter/protocol` directory.
 For protocol-specific file formats (like gemtext or gopher directories) you will also find an appropriate HTML converter in `adapter/format`.

 <!-- MANOFF -->
 **Table of contents**